Samuelson777/Personal-Diary-Application/README.md

 ## Acknowledgments
 - Inspired by the need for personal reflection and journaling.
 - Thanks to the open-source community for their resources and support.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Samuelson777/Personal-Diary-Application/blob/main/LICENSE) file for details.